AndrewStaus/data-platform/.mkdocs/README.md

 - `mkdocs.yml`: The main configuration file for MkDocs, defining site settings, navigation structure, theme, and extensions.
-- `docs/`: A directory containing md files that are converted to static pages on the doc site.
-- `make_stubs.py` A script that will iterate through the project source code and create documentation stubs that will be rendered in the page.
+- `gen_pages.py` A script that will iterate through the project source code and create documentation stubs that will be rendered in the page.

 ## Usage

-Running `mkdocs serve` will create a local copy of the site documents for review.
+Running `mkdocs serve --config-fil .mkdocs/mkdocs.yml` will create a local copy of the site documents for review.
 Published documentation will automatically be generated when code is merged to the main git branch.